 Most rules are found in specific legislation, particularly the Data Protection Act No. 152 FZ dated 27 July 2006 (DPA) and various regulatory acts adopted to implement the DPA as well as other laws, including the Information, Information Technologies and Information Protection Act No. 149 FZ dated 27 July 2006 establishing basic rules as to the information in general and its protection.
 In addition, the Russian Labour Code contains provisions on the protection of employees’ personal data (Part XIV).
 Other laws may also contain data protection provisions, which implement the data protection rules in relation to specific areas of state services or industries.

 A draft Personal Data Protection Bill was released in 2018 and was introduced in the Parliament in December, 2019.
 While it is being discussed, the Information Technology (Amendment) Act, 2008, provides limited protection.
 In addition, the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act, 2016, and the Aadhaar and Other Laws (Amendment) Act, 2019 address questions regarding personal data specifically in the context of Aadhaar, India’s unique ID.
 Sectoral directions and regulations, such as those issued by the Reserve Bank of India, also impact personal data.
 Further draft policies and laws that address aspects of data protection include the draft National e-Commerce Policy, 2019, and the DNA Technology (Use and Application) Regulation Bill, 2019.

 - People’s Republic of China Criminal Law (1997) Amendment V (2005), VII (2009), and IX (2015)

-Cybersecurity Law of the People’s Republic of China (2017)
+- Passport Law of the People’s Republic of China (2007)

 - Cybersecurity Law of the People’s Republic of China (2017)

 - E-Commerce Law of the People’s Republic of China (2019)